mbrownnycnyc/oscptrainingnotes/framework.md

 2. I then watched this video: https://www.youtube.com/watch?v=p4twsh9e4-A

 * this isn't worth watching necessarily.
 * install OBS: screen capture yourself attacking, and then review.
+This is a great idea.
 If you have a machine with an NVIDIA card, you must go through the process detailed here: https://obsproject.com/forum/threads/laptop-black-screen-when-capturing-read-here-first.5965/

-3. I then figured out that it is definitely worth just watching other people compromising boxes and decided I would watch some practical compromises and watch one a day:
+3. I then figured out that it is definitely worth just watching other people compromising boxes and decided I would watch some practical compromises.

 * don't stop and watch all of these now...
 I'm going to build a long list of videos.
 Plan to watch one a day.
 * https://www.youtube.com/watch?v=0Db1sF3Wo6w <-- yea, why not?